IBM/watson-nao-robot/README.md

 1. [Update the NAO Robot Choregraphe Behaviour with service credentials and Node-RED URL](#13-update-the-nao-robot-choregraphe-behaviour-with-service-credentials-and-node-red-url)
 1. [Transfer the behaviour to NAO Robot](#14-transfer-the-behaviour-to-nao-robot)

-## 1. Sign up for IBM Bluemix
+## 1. Sign up for IBM Cloud

 Sign up for IBM [**Cloud**](https://console.bluemix.net/).
 By clicking on create a free account you will get 30 days trial account.

-## 2. Create Bluemix services
+## 2. Create IBM Cloud services

-Create the Bluemix services by following the link to use the Bluemix UI.
+Create the IBM Cloud services by following the link to use the IBM Cloud UI.

 [**Node-RED Starter**](https://console.bluemix.net/catalog/starters/node-red-starter)